lit-illumination-technology/lit_core/README.md

 Preset objects contain:
   <ul>
   <li>start_string: Message that is returned when the preset starts</li>
   <li>commands: List of commands to run.
-Commands are objects with and "effect" string and "args" object</li>
+Commands are objects with an "effect" string and "args" object</li>
   </ul>
 </li>